KSP-KOS/KOS/doc/source/commands/files.rst

 image <compiling>` that can be used instead of executing the program script directly.

-The RUN command (elsewhere on this page) can work with either \*.ks script files or \*.ksm compiled files.
+The RUN, RUNPATH, or RUNONCEPATH commands (mentioned elsewhere on this page) can work with either \*.ks script files or \*.ksm compiled files.

 The full details of this process are long and complex enough to be placed on a separate page.